 He also talked about the current institutions that teach cooperative education intuitions like Uganda Cooperative College in Kigumba, Uganda Cooperative College Tororo etc, which are in a sorry state Mr Ivan asked government to revive and revamp those existing institutions for the betterment of the country.
 Hon Kivenjinja gave a brief background of the history of Kiswahili in Africa, he said that “the only bridge to unite East Africa’s development is Swahili it is so because it is the only language that can be used by all nations”.
 “He went on to add that it can foster trade and integration of all these countries in East Africa ”, he said.
 Hon, also said cooperatives are important to bring about development in Uganda and East Africa at large.

-Later in the afternoon the students were given the center stage as they debated in Swahili.
+Later in the afternoon the students were given the center stage to debate on the relevance of Cooperatives in Swahili language .
 The overall winner was Wanjiku Yaddah from Kyebabe Girls SS, seconded by Mugisha Adudu from Busiga Islamic while the third was Maina Lewis from Kawanda SS.
-Uganda cooperative Alliance awarded the 3 winners a cash prize of Ugandan shs 100,000 on top of other prizes from UBC and other sponcers of the event.
+Uganda cooperative Alliance awarded the 3 winners a cash prize of Ugandan shs 100,000 on top of other prizes from UBC and other sponcers of the eventFinally the Manager UBC thanked all the partners mainly Uganda cooperative Alliance for sponsoring and coordinating the event.